Pet food subscription vs store formula

 When the store cost per meal is less than or equal to the subscription cost per meal, there is no true break-even point under the entered assumptions.
 In that case, the calculator correctly reports that the subscription is never cheaper with the given prices.

-For mixed strategies, the calculator also evaluates a monthly cost at different subscription shares.
+For households that split meals between delivery and the store, the calculator also evaluates a blended monthly cost at different subscription shares.
 The general idea is:

 Formula: C_mix = (P + F) ร (r ร N_month) / M + C_st ร (1 - r) ร N_month